Smooth Functors vs. Differential Forms: Smooth 2-Functors and Differential Forms

 \section{Smooth 2-Functors and Differential Forms}

 In this section we generalize Theorem \ref{th3} -- the equivalence between 1-forms and smooth functors -- to 2-functors.
-The basic 2-categorical notions such as 2-categories, 2-functors, pseudonatural transformations and modifications are summarized in Appendix \ref{app1}; for the reader familiar with these notions it is important to notice that all 2-categories and 2-functors in this article are strict without further reference.
+The basic 2-categorical notions such as 2-categories, 2-functors, pseudonatural transformations and modifications are summarized in Appendix \ref{app1}; for the reader familiar with these notions it is important to notice that all 2-categories and 2-functors in this article are assumed to be strict without further notice.

-The first step of the generalization concerns the path groupoid $\mathcal{P}_1(X)$ that was present in Theorem \ref{th3}: in Section \ref{sec2_1} we define the path 2-groupoid $\mathcal{P}_2(X)$ associated to a smooth manifold $X$.
-Instead of the Lie group $G$ that was present in Theorem \ref{th3} we use a Lie 2-group $\mathfrak{G}$.
+The first step in concerns the path groupoid $\mathcal{P}_1(X)$ that was present in Theorem \ref{th3}: in Section \ref{sec2_1} we define the path 2-groupoid $\mathcal{P}_2(X)$ associated to a smooth manifold $X$.
+Instead of the Lie group $G$ that was present in Theorem \ref{th3} we use a (strict) Lie 2-group $\mathfrak{G}$.
 In the same way that a category $\mathcal{B}G$ is associated to any Lie group $G$, a 2-category $\mathcal{B}\mathfrak{G}$ is associated to any Lie 2-group $\mathfrak{G}$, and the 2-functors we consider are of the form

 A convenient and concrete way to deal with Lie 2-groups is provided by crossed modules \cite{whitehead1, brown1}.
 Their definition, their relation to Lie 2-groups, and the associated 2-categories $\mathcal{B}\mathfrak{G}$ are described in Appendix \ref{app2}.